World Hypertension Day: Nigerian Experts Warn of Silent Killer, Demand Cheaper Meds, Wider Screening

 Onuminya Innocent in Sokoto

-Briefing journalists by the Society President Prof Simeon Isezuo warned that hypertension remains the leading preventable cause of death and disability in Nigeria and globally.
+Briefing journalists, the hypertension society president, Prof. Simeon Isezuo, warned that hypertension remains the leading preventable cause of death and disability in Nigeria and globally.

 He noted that no single group can win the battle alone, urging government, health workers, civil society, media, the private sector, spiritual and traditional leaders, and families to act together.

+Unhealthy lifestyles marked by high salt intake, physical inactivity, and stress are making the problem worse.

 He stated that economic hardship has further strained control efforts.
 “Rising costs of medicines, transport to health facilities, and healthy foods have forced many people to skip doses, take under-doses, or abandon treatment altogether”.
-This has widened the gap between diagnosis and effective control.
+This has widened the gap between diagnosis and effective control, he added.

 To mark the day, the Nigerian Hypertension Society is rolling out free blood pressure screening nationwide through its members.
 Public awareness programmes will run across print and electronic media to reach communities with accurate information on prevention and treatment.